patrick-crawford/WEB422-Backup/notes/react-components-1.md

 So far, this looks very similar to our "Hello" component above; it is defined as a function that accepts props and it returns some JSX to be rendered.
 However, there is one key difference: we have imported both the **[useState](https://reactjs.org/docs/hooks-reference.html#usestate)** and the **[useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect)** hooks from 'react'.
 Soon, we will use these functions within our component.

-For now, let's add the Clock component to our App so that we can see it render some data:
+For now, let's just add the Clock component to our App so that we can see it render some data:

 Open the **App.js** file and add the following "import" statement: